hsch/css-challenge/README.md

 - The image is always shown as large as possible, without violating the other layout constraints.
 - The image is never shown larger than its maximum, original dimensions.
+  Thus, when there is more space available than the image has pixels, the whitespace (margin) around the content block will increase.
 - The image file can be of any size and format (landscape, portrait, square), i.e. don't assume the specific dimensions in the demo to be part of the specification.
 - The top of the **navigation bar** always sticks to the bottom of the image,